Measurement of $\chi_{c1}(3872)$ production in proton-proton collisions at $\sqrt{s}=8$ and $13$ TeV: Systematic uncertainties

 \section{Systematic uncertainties}

 A variety of systematic uncertainty sources is studied and summarised in Table~\ref{tab:sys_sum}.
-The uncertainties arise from the \jpsipipi invariant mass and pseudodecay-time fit models, and the computation of efficiencies.
+The uncertainties arise from the \jpsipipi invariant mass and pseudo-decay-time fit models, and the computation of efficiencies.
 Some uncertainties depend on kinematics, with the largest values always appearing in the intervals with smaller sample sizes.

 The signal lineshape chosen in the invariant-mass model can affect the measured signal yields.
 Such effects are evaluated using pseudoexperiments in which the signal description is taken from the simulated sample, and the background is generated with the shape and fraction determined from the fits to the data.
 The same fit model as used for the data is applied to these samples.
 The difference between the fitted value of the \yratio ratio and the input value is taken as systematic uncertainty.
-In the default fit, the parameters of the fit model, such as the fraction of two DSCBs, the resolution ratios $\sigma_{2}^{\psitwos}/\sigma_{1}^{\psitwos}$ and $\sigma_{i}^{\theX}/\sigma_{i}^{\psitwos}\, (i=1,2)$ are determined from simulated samples and fixed in the fit to the data.
-Here, the $\sigma_{2}^{\psitwos}/\sigma_{1}^{\psitwos}$ represents the ratio of invariant-mass resolutions approximated as two Gaussian cores for the \psitwos meson, and $\sigma_{i}^{\theX}/\sigma_{i}^{\psitwos}\, (i=1,2)$ is the ratio between the invariant-mass resolutions for the first or second Gaussian core of the \psitwos and \theX mesons.
+In the default fit, the parameters of the fit model, such as the fraction of two $F_{\rm DSCB}$ functions, the resolution ratios $\sigma_{2}^{\psitwos}/\sigma_{1}^{\psitwos}$ and $\sigma_{i}^{\theX}/\sigma_{i}^{\psitwos}\, (i=1,2)$ are fixed in the fit to the data.
 These parameters are varied within their statistical uncertainties, and the average shift of the \yratio ratio is assigned as uncertainty.
 The contributions to the systematic uncertainty due to the background mass shape are estimated by replacing the exponential function by a second-order polynomial function, and evaluating the difference of \yratio between the alternative and the default fits.